 - It may sometimes add value to an asset by incurring upgrading and maintenance expenditures, thereby increasing the shell life of an investment.
-For example, a machine is installed in a company that produces 100 units per day, and it undergoes an upgrade that increases its capacity from 100 to 150 units per day.
-Hence CAPEXincreases the value of assets.
+For example, a machine installed in a company that produces 100 units per day undergoes an upgrade, increasing its capacity from 100 to 150 units per day.
+Hence CAPEX increases the value of assets.

-- Only expenditure with more than one year of useful life will be considered CAPEX.
+- Only expenditures over one year of useful life will consider CAPEX.
 Normal maintenance expenses, like general repairs, painting, etc., will not be considered CAPEX.

 - CAPEX increases the profit earning capacity of the business in the long term.